 - Substance abuse

-The goal with CBT is to have your teen examine how they react to their anxiety, depression, or other mental health condition.
-The counselor will walk your teen through the steps needed to change their thought patterns, reactions, and other behaviors.
-Over time, your teen learns appropriate responses to stressors and learns to reduce or eliminate harmful behaviors and thought patterns.
+CBT aims to have your teen examine how they react to their anxiety, depression, or other mental health condition.
+Then, the counselor will walk your teen through the steps needed to change their thought patterns, reactions, and other behaviors.
+Over time, your teen learns appropriate responses to stressors.
+Ideally, they can learn to reduce or eliminate harmful behaviors and thought patterns.

-Many times when a teen needs counseling, the whole family needs counseling too.
+When a teen needs counseling, the whole family often needs counseling too.
 Your teen is partially a product of their environment.
-The goal of family therapy is to identify and improve the relationship he or she had with you, and other members of the household.
+Family therapy aims to identify and improve the relationship they had with you and other household members.
 You and your teen’s siblings or extended family will learn how to interact with your troubled teen in the presence of a strategic family therapist.
 You will all learn communication skills and can share your concerns in a safe place.

 Play, Art, or Other Therapy for Teens

-Play therapy is not only for young children.
-Teens and even adults can benefit from play or art therapy as many people express themselves well through play or art.
+Play therapy is for more than just young children.
+Teens and adults can benefit from play or art therapy as many people express themselves well through play or art.
 Art therapy uses the creative process to work through trauma and help with healing.
 Through art and crafts, your teen can explore their feelings, manage their behavior, develop social skills, reduce anxiety, and improve self-esteem.
 Art therapy is not an art lesson, however, but rather a counseling session.

 While there are several mental health counseling methods for teens, we focus on a narrow set of techniques at Family Strategies Counseling and Mediation.
-One of our most common methods is the use of cognitive-behavioral therapy, which focuses on changing behavior and thought patterns.
-Family therapy is often recommended as well whenever a teenager is involved, as they are partially a product of their environment.
-A counselor can help you identify poor communication patterns that are contributing to your teen’s mental health concerns.
+One of our most common methods is cognitive-behavioral therapy, which focuses on changing behavior and thought patterns.
+We often recommend family therapy whenever a teenager is involved, as they are partially a product of their environment.
+For example, a counselor can help you identify poor communication patterns contributing to your teen’s mental health concerns.
 We also use play and art therapy to help teens process trauma, explore feelings, manage behaviors, and improve self-esteem.

 Family Strategies Counseling and Mediation is a therapy office specializing in individual, couples, and family counseling.
-We offer a wide range of services based on our wonderful staff’s various specialties and credentials both in-person and online.
-Check out our about page for more information about our staff, or contact us at (708) 798-5433 with questions or concerns.
+We offer a wide range of services based on our excellent staff’s various specialties and credentials, both in-person and online.
+Check out our about page for more information about our team, or contact us at (708) 798-5433 with questions or concerns.